thomasleitner/pr-process/README.md

 tmpfs           /mytmp          tmpfs   nodev,nosuid,size=5M 0    0
 ```
 * Needs the following installed tools: socat, jq, curl, mosquitto_pub, setcap, stdbuf
+* Before running forward.sh for the first time, run "setbuf.sh" once.
+It allows socat to listen on port 80.
+This is persistent and does not need to be repeated after a reboot.

 Enjoy!